Romantic and Picturesque

 stopped during his journey through Italy.
 He exploited his portrait of the city as a background for an allegorical copper-plate engraving titled "Das Grosse Glück" ("Nemesis").

-Today, Chiusa is still numbered among the most-beautiful of Italy's ancient cities: Its tower-studded facades, its wide alcove balconies, and the picturesque signs of its old inns and pubs were all that was needed to convince the club "I borghi più belli d´Italia" of its worthiness.
+Today, Klausen is still numbered among the most-beautiful of Italy's ancient cities: Its tower-studded facades, its wide alcove balconies, and the picturesque signs of its old inns and pubs were all that was needed to convince the club "I borghi più belli d´Italia" of its worthiness.
 And the "Treasure of Loreto" (a singular collection of works of art) in the city museum has got to be seen to be believed.

 situated on the mountain overlooking the city will provide you with a better understanding of the local culture, as well as with breathtaking views of the surrounding landscape.
 This picturesque Benedictine monastery is one of the oldest place of pilgrimage and the first bishop's residence in Tyrol.
-In Chiusa, the possibilities are limitless.
+In Klausen, the possibilities are limitless.
 Come to the heart of this multi-facetted vacation region and discover for yourself!

 COR - Klausen, the artist's town